CaioCaminha/java-daily-expenses-management/README.md

-# Java Daily-Expenses Manager
+# Java Daily-Expenses Orchestrator

+## Performance Evaluation
+Evaluate performance of this application and create reports to be compared with a similar application:
+ - Written in another cloud native framework such as Micronaut or Quarkus
+ - Written in Kotlin and Spring
+ - Using a NoSQL database client
+ - Using undertow as Servlet client/server

   ### Base Structure Action Items:

- - Implement Controller - Start with WebFlux Functional Web Framework - Reducing Annotations overhead ?
  - Implement UseCase and Domain base package with all ports and contracts
+ - Implement Postgres R2DBC Configuration
+ - Implement Spring Transaction Manager ( Study Spring Framework transaction management)
  - Finish OpenAI WebClient implementation
- - Implement configuration with database - Decide between postgres and mongodb (mongo would probably the easier one, also would be good to study also for work)
- - Implement Spring Transaction Manager ( Study Spring Framework transaction management)
+ - Implement Controller - Start with WebFlux Functional Web Framework - Reducing Annotations overhead ?
  - Configure TestContainers
  - Implement Unit and Integration tests